CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_NexteraXT.md

 * 80% Ethanol, made fresh the same day
 * Magnetic stand
 * AMPureXP beads (Beckman-Coulter)
+* Illumina Index Replacement Caps

 ## A few important comments before you start

-* We use the Low Sample ‘LS’ protocol as we are typically working with fewer than 48 samples at a time
-* The recommended starting amount of total RNA is 100 ng - 1 ug, but we usually try to stay away from the extreme ends of this spectrum.
-* Split this protocol into two days, stopping on the first day after you have double stranded cDNA.
-On second day, do the A-tailing, adapter ligation, PCR, cleanup, and quality control steps.
-* For 12 samples, you will need approximately 6-7 hours on the first day, and 6-7 hours the second day.
-* Keep all reagents on ice unless otherwise stated.
-* We typically remove the reagents from storage during an incubation period in the previous step.
-* Have the beads at room temperature at least 30 minutes prior to use.
-* Aliquot the reagents that arrive in large quantities (such as the resuspension buffer and the bead washing buffer) into 2 mL Eppendorf tubes.
-* We do not perform any of the in-line controls.
-* We do not use the plate barcode stickers that come with the kit.
-* Use only filter pipette tips and clean your area so it is free of RNases.
-* Ensure that the AMPureXP beads are mixed well immediately prior to use.
-* There are many mixing steps in this protocol - I frequently use a multi-channel pipette to help speed up this process, particularly if many libraries are being prepared.
-* We use a Tapestation or a BioAnalyzer to assay the input RNA quality.
-Ribosomal integrity numbers of 7 and higher are preferred.
-* We quantify the input RNA using a Qubit fluorometer.
+* All work before the PCR step should be performed in the pre-PCR designated hood.
+* The i5 and i7 indexes come as Set A, B, C, or D. On the lid of the Nextera reagents in our -20C freezer, there are images of which primers belong to which set.
+Using indexes from one kit makes programming the run on Basespace before sequencing a lot easier.

 ## Step 1: Quantify DNA

 Quantify DNA with a Qubit and then dilute each sample to 0.2 ng/uL using ultra-pure, molecular-grade water.

-{% include note.html content="I usually make at least 10 uL of each DNA solution for use in the next step." %}
+{% include note.html content="I usually make at least 10 uL of each diluted DNA solution for use in the next step." %}

 ## Step 2: Tagment DNA:

 * Add the following items in the order listed to each well of a new PCR plate.
 Pipette to mix:

-10 uL Tagment DNA Buffer (TD)
+* 10 uL Tagment DNA Buffer (TD)
-5 uL Normalized gDNA
+* 5 uL Normalized gDNA

+* 5 μl Amplicon Tagment Mix (ATM)
-* Add 5 μl ATM to each well.
-Pipette to mix.
+* Pipette to mix.
 Seal the plate.
 The total volume should be 20 uL per well.

 * Centrifuge the plate at 280 × g at 20°C for 1 minute.